-See and Learn Speech currently includes seven steps.
+See and Learn Speech currently includes five steps, with two further steps planned.
 Each step focuses on the development of specific speech skills through a series of activities.
 Subsequent steps build on the skills learned in previously completed steps.
 The activities are intended to complement the many speech development opportunities that occur naturally throughout a child's day.

 - See and Learn Speech Sounds

 - See and Learn Combining Sounds

 - See and Learn Saying Words 3